JaredTMurray/Mission-to-Mars/README.md

  8. dtype: object
 ###	Data analysis
  -	How many months exist on Mars?
-  -	There are 12 Martion Months existing in the dataframe Mars_df.
-See Out [11](https://github.com/JaredTMurray/Mission-to-Mars/blob/main/mars_data_challenge_part_2.ipynb) and Out [22](https://github.com/JaredTMurray/Mission-to-Mars/blob/main/mars_data_challenge_part_2.ipynb), which shows the calcialtion forn each month and total amount of days.
+  -	There are '#C91D3A' 12 Martion Months existing in the dataframe Mars_df.
+See Out [11](https://github.com/JaredTMurray/Mission-to-Mars/blob/main/mars_data_challenge_part_2.ipynb) and Out [22](https://github.com/JaredTMurray/Mission-to-Mars/blob/main/mars_data_challenge_part_2.ipynb), which shows the calculation for each month along with total amount of days.
  - 	Which month, on average, has the lowest temperature?
 The highest?
  -	Which month, on average, has the lowest atmospheric pressure?
 The highest?
  -	How many terrestrial days exist in a Martian year?
 A visual estimate within 25% was made.